Key takeaways

 - Develop a simple chart of accounts that is tailored to your business activities.

-- Establish a routine: or weekly for its transactions, monthly to reconcile, monthly to review financial statements.
+- Establish a routine: daily or weekly for transactions, monthly to reconcile and review financial statements.

 - Separate business and personal accounts.